March 2020 | Holiday Activity Calendar

 National Make Up Your Own Holiday Day

-Of all the national holidays we've seen, this one is probably our favorite!
+Of all the holidays we've seen, this one is probably our favorite!
 It's your chance to make up your own holiday!!
 How many times have you thought, "Wait, there's a holiday for that?
 Who knew?
 That's crazy."
 I know I have.
 Well, now is your opportunity to make up your very own holiday for whatever reason YOU would like.
-Use this planning resource from Muddy Boots and Diamonds and this lesson from Education World if your learners are ready to go more in depth.
-Who knows, maybe your learners' holiday might one day actually become a real national holiday.
+Use this planning resource from Muddy Boots and Diamonds and this lesson from Education World if your learners are ready to go more in-depth.
+Submit your proposal to National Day Calendar, the next step in making your holiday official

 National Crayon Day